The misconception that being trans is merely taking being gay one step further.

 Anime & Manga

-- The husband and wife of Family Compo (with the wife being the husband and the man being the wife) are clearly pre-op (non-op?) transsexuals but are otherwise quite devoted to one another and very monogamous.
-Their daughter (or son.....even they don't seem to be sure) is still undecided in the transgender department (as ze likes to be one or other on a whim), but is apparently bisexual.
+- The husband and wife of Family Compo are both clearly pre-op (non-op?) transsexuals but are otherwise quite devoted to one another and very monogamous.
+Their daughter (or son.....even they don't seem to be sure) is still undecided in the transgender department (as they likes to be one or other on a whim so genderqueer isn't out of it), but is apparently bisexual.

 - All of the gay (Okama) characters in One Piece are drag queens.
 No exception.
 There are a few who are explicitly transgender like Iva, and one who seems to be gay but not transgender (Bon Clay who ends up being butch by the standards of Iva and the Okama Island characters) - but most of them seem to regard cross-dressing as something they have to do.
 They are also hideously and offensively bad at it, being ugly men who apparently have never heard of shaving regularly.
 This is especially odd as many of them are hanging out with Iva, who has the demonstrated ability to turn them into actual hot women with some kind of cloud of magic hormones.
 Ivankov has only used this once, as punishment on an annoying cisgender guy.
 Also on self.
 They inflicted serious trauma on Sanji by ceaselessly attempting to molest him in a hideous Thundering Herd.